juiceton/fewd-dc-24-juiceton/Week_06_Review_Refactor/10.5_Reviews/troubleshooting/README.md

 ###Exercise Problem

 Your client has had an intern work on a landing page and something has gone horribly wrong.
 They are now in a panic and have asked you to try to repair the damaged page.
-They have identified the followng problems:
+They have identified the following problems:

 --The images are all broken
 --All the styles seem to be missing
 --When the user clicks on the + icon in each entry, the entry should expand.
+It doesn't do anything --When a horse type is selected, it should filter the display so that only that type of horse is shown (draft, light, pony, etc)
-It doesn't do anything --The title "Directory of Horse Breeds" should be all upper case --The images all have the same alt text.
+--The title "Directory of Horse Breeds" should be all upper case --The images all have the same alt text.
 They should have the correct text